 Whilst the EN Standards (EN 252 and EN599-1:2009 + A1:2013) have played a significant part in the development of Tanasote®, they typically are used to predict a service life of between 15 to 30 years.
 To prove a 40-year service life in a real-world environment, Tanasote® has been subject to additional testing in high humidity and aggressive field test sites alongside timber treated with CCA and Creosote, as well as laboratory fungal studies.
 Testing of water-repellent properties has also been undertaken.

 As well as these independent field test trials, Tanasote® is also being tested in commercial size commodities in collaboration with customers.
-Current field test case studies include animal horse cribbing trials, treated telecommunications pole test site, track timbers, fruit poles and agricultural fencing.
+Current field test case studies include horse cribbing trials, treated telecommunications pole test site, track timbers and agricultural fencing.

 Tim Bennett Farming Fencing contractors have over 35 years’ experience of using creosote and traditional preservative treated fencing timbers.
 As a forward thinking company they partnered with Arxada to trial Tanasote® treated timber fencing.